Faieee/final_project/README.md

 ![correlation](https://user-images.githubusercontent.com/68654746/198148402-3a81615b-e439-44b6-8ab4-6841a715b374.jpg)
 ![correllation_seaborn](https://user-images.githubusercontent.com/68654746/198148454-676a70e3-cadb-49c7-b08b-60c5c387ebd7.jpg)

-### Machine Learning Model

-✓ Description of preliminary feature engineering and preliminary feature selection, including their decision-making process

-We merged PostgreSQL and our Jupyter Notebooks in order to extrapulate and form the tables we were interested in analyzing.
+- We merged PostgreSQL and our Jupyter Notebooks in order to extrapulate and form the tables we were interested in analyzing.
 Using PostgreSQL, we created a schema and uploaded the census_data.csv, and after exploratory data analysis created census_data_EDA.ipynb and census_data_EDA_rev2.ipynb.
-In another schema, we uploaded adult_c2.data.csv and wanted to look specifically at adult education level and capital gain.
+In another schema, we uploaded adult_c2.data.csv and wanted to look specifically at adult education level and capital gains.
 We are still working on this notebook under data_c2.ipynb.
 We may integrate Flask to display the data.

+### Machine Learning Model

+**Description of preliminary feature engineering and preliminary feature selection, including their decision-making process**

 We felt most confident using SciKit-Learn to run classifications and clustering algorithms.
 We found that using balanced random forest produced the best results.

-✓ Description of how data was split into training and testing sets
+**Description of how data was split into training and testing sets**

-We also trained the data by using naive random oversampling, smote oversampling, ClusterCentroids resampler, SMOTEEN, EasyEnsembleClassifier, BalancedRandomForestClassifier.
+- We also trained the data by using naive random oversampling, smote oversampling, ClusterCentroids resampler, SMOTEEN, EasyEnsembleClassifier, BalancedRandomForestClassifier.

 **naive random oversampling**